Skip to main content

 Problem 1

-, that takes a number of seconds and returns the next second, as if a clock were ticking.
+Design a function, tick, that takes a number of seconds and returns the next second, as if a clock were ticking.
 Be sure that it does the right thing if given 59 seconds is input!
-Be sure to include a doc:
+Be sure to include a doc: string and test cases in a where: block!

 Problem 2

-that, given a number of seconds (a number between 0 and 59), produces an image of a timer with the seconds hand at the appropriate place.
-You do not need to provide any markings or numbers on the timer face, or to include test cases, but you should include a doc:
+You do not need to provide any markings or numbers on the timer face, or to include test cases, but you should include a doc: string.

 Problem 3